 Designed by healthcare professionals, the Crutcheze Forearm Crutch Pads are very comfortable, affordable, and fashionable.
 The AirFlex Ultra Plus pads are constructed of fine medical performance fabric that is Neoprene-like having the interior made of Air Mesh that is ultra breathable.
 The slip cover skins made from Crutcheze BodyCare fabric are skin abrasion resistant with fast evaporation moisture wicking to keep skin dry and comfortable plus it has anti-bacterial treatment that acts as a barrier to reduce odor and UV Ray protection to keep them from fading if in the sun a lot.
 The set includes two arm cuff covers with removable Neoprene padding and two skin covers in black.
 They are made in the USA with 100 percent satisfaction guarantee.
 Dimensions are 3” wide by 10” long with a weight of 5.3 ounces.

-- Made in USA from the finest performance medical fabrics - breathable, antibacterial, moisture wicking.
+- Made in USA of state-of-the-art medical performance fabrics

 Fetterman Tornado Solid Body Tip by Thomas Fetterman